Scratch Angel Food Cake with Ganache: A Glorious Experience

 • Pour slightly more than half of the cake batter into a 10-inch ungreased tube pan with a removable bottom.
 Use a thin knife to gently "slice" through the batter to remove any large air bubbles.
 Use a spoon to draw a trough around the middle.
 (See the picture above.)

-• Carefully fold 2 T sifted powdered cocoa into the remaining batter until completely mixed.
-(Do not skip the sifting or you will have little chunks of cocoa in your batter.)
+• Create the Chocolate Tunnel: Carefully fold 2 tablespoons powdered cocoa (dutch-process) into the remaining batter until completely mixed.
+(Do not skip the sifting, or you will have little chunks of cocoa in your batter.)
 Fill the trough with the chocolate batter and then smooth over the top.

-• Bake for 50-55 minutes at 325˚F. Remove from the oven and immediately turn the cake upside down to cool for two to three hours.
-(Don't use the legs on your pan when you turn it over.
+• Bake and Cool Upside Down: Bake for 50-55 minutes at 325 °F (165˚C).
+Remove from the oven and immediately turn the cake upside down to cool for two to three hours.
+(Don’t use the legs on your pan when you turn it over.
 Better to use a pop bottle or funnel.)
 Use a firm hand and a skinny knife to loosen the cake from the edges of the pan.
 Turn the cake upside down onto the cake plate or cooling rack.

-• Heat 2/3 c heavy cream in a small glass bowl for 1 minute in a microwave oven.
-Add the 4 oz chocolate bar that has been broken into smaller pieces to the hot cream.
+• Make the Chocolate Ganache: Heat 2/3 cup (151 g) heavy whipping cream in a small glass bowl for 1 minute in a microwave oven.
+Add 4 oz.
+(113 g) semi-sweet chocolate bar broken into smaller pieces to the hot cream.
 Allow the chocolate to sit in the cream and melt for a few minutes.

 • When the chocolate is completely melted, use a small wire whisk or spatula to stir.
 Start by making small circles at first, then larger, and finally, mix the melted chocolate and cream until smooth.

-• Whip 1½ c heavy whipping cream in a medium-sized chilled bowl with a wire attachment or a portable mixer.
-When the cream begins to thicken and has soft peaks, add ⅓ c confectioners sugar and 1 t vanilla extract.
+• Whip the Cream: Whip 1-1/2 cup (340 g) heavy whipping cream (chilled) in a medium-sized chilled bowl with a wire attachment or a portable mixer.
+When the cream thickens and has soft peaks, add 1/3 cup (76 g) confectioners sugar and 1 teaspoon vanilla extract.
 Go too far, and the whipped cream will be dry-looking or turn into butter.
-Spread the whipped cream smoothly over the angel food cake.

 • Slowly squirt ganache from the small hole in the corner of your zippered bag making "runs and drips" around the perimeter of the cake.
 Do the center of the cake the same way.
 Quickly squirt the remainder of the ganache over the top of the cake.
 Then, use a spoon, spatula, or offset flexible knife to spread the ganache evenly.
 You have a small window to smooth the ganache because the cold whip cream icing will harden the ganache on contact.